meleu/tdd-ruby/arrays-and-floats.md

 1. sum all the given numbers
 2. divide the sum by the amount of numbers

 As we have more than one step to solve this problem, we better write down what we need to do.
-This helps us stay focused.
+This helps us to stay focused.

 > - [ ] calculate the sum
 > - [ ] calculate the average